Royal Air Maroc Logo

 In 2018, Royal Air Maroc became the first African airline to sign a contract with the international alliance Oneworld.
 A new logo based on the old design was created to mark this significant event.
 The new version features a lighter shade of red, giving it a fresh and progressive look.

-The lettering style has changed: each word starts with a capital letter, and the font has a harmonious rounded shape with balanced stroke thickness.
-The airline’s name is written in Arabic on top and English below.
+The lettering style has changed: each word starts with a capital letter, and the font has a harmonious, rounded shape with balanced stroke thickness.
+The airline’s name is written in Arabic at the top and in English below.
 This reflects its cultural heritage and international presence, aiming to attract a wide audience of local passengers and foreign tourists.

 The emblem symbolizes excellence and status using the royal prefix “Royal” in the brand name.
 The crown also effectively conveys this message: its noble design showcases the airline’s prestige.
 The pentagram image reflects the connection to Moroccan heritage and culture, reminiscent of traditional local ornaments.
 The small five-pointed star atop the crown symbolizes high-quality standards and the pursuit of perfection.